Metron-Project/metron-project.github.io/blog/2026-07-01-june-update/index.md

 The biggest change this month is a comprehensive redesign of the site's look and feel.

 **New home page.** The home page went through two iterations this month.
-First, we replaced the old colored card layout with a cleaner Fedora-inspired card grid, featuring sections for the REST API, Collections, Reading Lists, Wish List, Pull List, and Quick Scrobble.
+First, we replaced the old colored card layout with a cleaner card grid, featuring sections for the REST API, Collections, Reading Lists, Wish List, Pull List, and Quick Scrobble.
 The hero section also received a diagonal clip-path accent and updated CTA buttons.
 Later in the month we added pull list and wish list information to the home page so returning users can jump straight to their tracked content.

 **Navbar reorganization.** Authenticated-only links (My Collection, My Pull List, My Wish List, My Reading Lists) have been moved out of the Browse dropdown into a dedicated **My Library** menu that only appears when you're logged in, reducing clutter for non-authenticated visitors.